Exploring the Mediating Role of Self-Compassion in the Relationship Between Resilience and Psychological Well-Being in Cancer Patients

 February 26, 2025

-Background: Resilience and self-compassion are key factors believed to enhance the psychological well-being of individuals with cancer.
-Existing literature lacks empirical studies on the relationship between resilience and psychological well-being, particularly considering self-compassion as a mediating factor.
+Objective: This study aims to examine the relationship between resilience and psychological well-being, particularly considering self-compassion as a mediating factor.

-Results: The findings demonstrated a significant positive correlation between resilience and both self-compassion and psychological well-being.
-Self-compassion showed a strong positive effect on psychological well-being and served as a significant mediator between resilience and psychological well-being.
-The model explained 42% of the variance in psychological well-being and 36% in self-compassion.
+Findings: The analysis revealed a significant positive correlation between resilience and both self-compassion (r =0.591, p <0.01) and psychological well-being (r=0.499, p<0.01).
+Self-compassion positively influenced psychological well-being (β=0.31, t = 3.043) and mediated the relationship between resilience and psychological well-being (indirect effect: β = 0.19, t=2.609).
+The structural equation model explained 42% of the variance in psychological well-being and 36% in self-compassion, indicating a robust model fit.

 Conclusion: The study concludes that resilience positively influences the psychological well-being of cancer patients by fostering self-compassion.
 These findings highlight the importance of integrating resilience-building strategies into cancer care to enhance patients' mental health.
 However, limitations include the homogeneity of the sample from public hospitals in Tehran and reliance on self-reported measures, suggesting the need for further research.